sparcedge/turbinedb/README.md

 Turbine DB
 =============

-Scala code base for the turbine database, which is a low latency time series database.
+Scala code base for the turbine database, which is a low latency time series event driven, columnar database.

 Prerequisites
 ------------